Great Smoky Mountains Tennessee, USA Travel Guide

 Dial 911 for immediate police, fire, or medical emergencies.
 For non-911 park emergencies or if cell service is weak, call park dispatch at (865) 436-1230.

 Crime: Great Smoky Mountains National Park generally has a low crime rate.
-Vehicle break-ins at trailheads are a concern; secure valuables out of sight.
+Vehicle break-ins at trailheads are a concern; safeguard valuables out of sight.
 Wildlife encounters, especially with black bears, demand caution and adherence to park rules.

 Rapidly occur during heavy rainfall.
 Avoid low-lying areas near streams.